Skip to content

 5. Talk to your bank and insurer.
 Confirm in writing that a consent-exempt dwelling fits their requirements.

 6. Submit completion documents within 20 working days.
-This closes the loop with council and is your evidence of exemption compliance.
+This closes the loop with council and is your evidence of compliance.

 Granny flat exemption FAQs